-This film may well not be as good as the original is, but it is certainly a lot of fun.
+This film may well not be as good or as highly thought of as the original is, but it is certainly a lot of fun.
 The performances, costumes and songs are all fabulous.
 The duet between Bing and Louis, and the duet between Bing and Frank, are two highlights of the film.
 Cole Porter’s witty and catchy lyrics will stay in your mind long after the film has finished.
 Grace Kelly’s lovely performance will linger in the memory too.
 I think this was the perfect film for her career to end with.

 What are your thoughts on the film and Grace’s performance in it?

 When the clock strikes 11am on this Sunday morning, it will be 100 years since World War One finally came to an end.
 To mark this important centenary, I decided that I would host a blogathon about films which focus on this war.